M-arcus/cloudron-docs/docs/documentation/email.md

   send mail on port 25.
 The Cloudron UI will show a warning if it detects that it is unable to contact other mail servers on port 25.

-    * Digital Ocean - New accounts frequently have port outbound 25 blocked.
+    * Digital Ocean - New accounts frequently have outbound port 25 blocked.
 Write to their support to unblock your server.

     * EC2, Lightsail & Scaleway - Edit your security group to allow outbound port 25.

+    * Vultr - [New accounts](https://www.vultr.com/faq/#outboundsmtp) have outbound port 25 blocked.
+Write
+      to their support to unblock your server.

 * If you are unable to receive mail, check if the security group allows inbound port 25.